Find Affordable College Courses

 Miami, FL

 Miami Dade College ranked #9 on this year’s Best Value Film, Video & Photographic Arts Associate Degree Schools list.
-MDC is a fairly large public school located in the large city of Miami.
+MDC is a very large public school located in the city of Miami.

-The average tuition and fees for an out-of-state undergraduate student at MDC are $9,661 a year.
+MDC undergraduate students pay an average of $9,661 in tuition and fees each year.
 After completing their Associate Degree, film graduates from MDC carry an average student debtload of $12,523.

 Full Film, Video & Photographic Arts at Miami Dade College Report

-Northern Virginia Community College landed the #10 spot in the 2023 rankings for the best value associate degree film, video and photographic arts programs.
-Located in the large suburb of Annandale, Northern Virginia Community College is a public school with a very large student population.
+Northern Virginia Community College came in at #10 in this year’s edition of the Best Value Film, Video & Photographic Arts Associate Degree Schools ranking.
+Located in the suburb of Annandale, Northern Virginia Community College is a public school with a fairly large student population.

 On top of its placing in our value ranking, Northern Virginia Community College also did well on our Best Film, Video & Photographic Arts Associate Degree Schools list.
 It’s in the top 10% of all schools reviewed in this analysis.

-Full Film, Video & Photographic Arts at Northern Virginia Community College Report
+Read full report on Film, Video & Photographic Arts at Northern Virginia Community College

 Film, Video & Photographic Arts by Region